stefuiii/tp/docs/DeveloperGuide.md

 1. Sorting contacts by name

-    -  Prerequisites: Multiple contacts in the address book with different names.
+    -  Prerequisites: Multiple contacts in the company book with different names.

     -  Test case: `sort f/name o/asc`<br>
        Expected: Contacts are sorted alphabetically by name in ascending order.
 Success message shows "Sorted all persons by name in ascending order".